easyparkgroup/k8s-workshop/README.md

 ## Step 2: Dockerize the java application

-Let's create a docker image, so that k8s wouldn't care what language or tech stack our application uses.
+In this step you will package the application as a Docker container image, so that k8s wouldn't care what language or tech stack our application uses.

 1. Copy [Dockerfile](Dockerfile) to the root folder of the java application (So dockerfile and unzipped java app is in the same folder)